CLOSER-Cohorts/discovery-customisations/pages/terms.md

 <p>These terms and conditions (terms) explain the how you may use the CLOSER Discovery website.
 We may amend these terms at any time, so you should regularly check this page.</p>

-<p>When using this website it is important that you read and understand the CLOSER Discovery <a href="/page/privacy-policy/7"> privacy policy</a>, <a href="/page/cookies/8"> cookie policy </a> and <a href="https://www.ucl.ac.uk/accessibility/digital-accessibility-statements/closer-discovery-accessibility-statement" target="_blank" rel="noopener noreferrer">accessibility statement</a>.</p>
+<p>When using this website it is important that you read and understand the CLOSER Discovery <a href="/page/privacy-policy/7"> Privacy policy</a>, <a href="/page/cookies/8"> Cookie policy </a> and <a href="https://www.ucl.ac.uk/accessibility/digital-accessibility-statements/closer-discovery-accessibility-statement" target="_blank" rel="noopener noreferrer">Accessibility statement</a>.</p>

 <h2>CLOSER</h2>